 Management and Control

-Feral cats are typically managed or controlled by numerous agencies in a bid to manage the disease, protect native wildlife and preserving their welfare.
+Feral cats are typically managed or controlled by numerous agencies in a bid to manage the disease, protect native wildlife, and preserve their welfare.
 Feral cats can be controlled by trapping and them administering euthanasia or other types of lethal control.
 They can also be controlled through the TNR trap neuter return program.

 The trap-neuter-return program requires trapping feral felines, then neutering or spaying the cats, only to return them to where they were first captured.
 When the cats are neutered, they get vaccinations against diseases and viruses like rabies, while also receiving other forms of medical care like parasite treatment and dental care.
 Numerous countries carry out TNR programs that are supported by numerous local and state municipalities.